Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/time-speed-distance/trains.md

 <br><hr><br>

-## Time taken by the train to cross a moving object
+## Type 2: Time taken by the train to cross a moving object

 ### Moving object of negligible length